Black Watch: Territorial Army

 The 4th Battalion landed in France in January 1940 as part of the 153rd Brigade in the 51st (Highland) Division for service with the BEF and then took part in the Dunkirk evacuation in June 1940.
 From July 1940 to April 1943 the battalion was stationed in Gibraltar.
 The battalion remained in the United Kingdom for the rest of the war.

 The 5th Battalion landed in North Africa as part of the 153rd Brigade in the 51st (Highland) Division and fought at the Second Battle of El Alamein in October 1942.
 It also took part in the Normandy landings, while attached to the 3rd Parachute Brigade, in June 1944 and saw action at the Battle for Caen followed by the Battle of Bréville later that month.
 It saw combat again at the Battle of the Falaise Pocket in August 1944 and the Battle of the Bulge in January 1945.

 The 6th Battalion landed in France in January 1940 as part of the 154th Brigade in the 51st (Highland) Division for service with the BEF.
 The battalion exchanged places with the 1st Battalion and became part of the 12th Brigade of the 4th Division and then took part in the Dunkirk evacuation in June 1940.
 It moved to North Africa in the spring of 1943 for service in the final stages of the Tunisian Campaign and then on to the Italian Front in February 1944 where it took part in the Battle of Monte Cassino in the spring of 1944.
 The battalion later fought on the Gothic Line before being sent to Greece in late 1944, where it remained for the rest of the war.

 The 7th Battalion landed in North Africa as part of the 154th Brigade in the 51st (Highland) Division and fought at the Second Battle of El Alamein in October 1942.
 It also took part in the Normandy landings in June 1944, the Battle for Caen later that month and the Battle of the Falaise Pocket in August 1944.
 It later saw action at the Battle of the Bulge in January 1945.
-The 7th Battalion was also one of the first battalions to cross the river Rhine during Operation Plunder on the 23 March 1945.
+The 7th Battalion was also one of the first battalions to cross the river Rhine during Operation Plunder on 23 March 1945.